micronDLA/SDK/docs/C API.md

 `const char *modelpath`: path to a model file in ONNX format.

-`const char* fbitfile`: path to a file where a model in the Inference Engine format will be saved.
+`const char* fbitfile`: path to a file where a model in the Inference Engine forat will be saved.

 `int numcard`: number of FPGA cards to use.